macCesar/purgeTSS/docs/configuring-guide.md

 This will disable the default spacing scale and generate classes like p-sm, m-md, w-lg, and h-xl instead.

 ### Extending the default spacing scale
-If you'd like to extend the default spacing scale, you can do so using the `theme.extend.spacing` section of your `config.js` file:
+If you want to extend the default spacing scale, you can do so using the `theme.extend.spacing` section of your `config.js` file:
 ```javascript
 // ./purgetss/config.js
 module.exports = {